 Why do you need a digital nomad visa?

 In Europe, things are different.
 You’re permitted to stay in the Schengen Area for a maximum of 90 days, within a 180-day period.
 Unlike Asia, you can’t travel on a non-Schengen visa and reapply right away.
 You must wait another 90 days before you can return.
-If living in Europe appeals to you, you’ll need to do more research on travel visas before deciding to stay.

 It’s easy to see how living legally in a foreign country is an easier way for digital nomads than risking expulsion and a potential ban.
 Whether you want to stay in one place for a while or explore the country in-depth, you have a lot more flexibility when you have the right visa.

 Countries that currently offer a digital nomad visa

 Costa Rica, Czech Republic, Estonia, Germany, Norway, Mexico and Portugal are the leading countries with long-term visas for digital nomads.
 Recently, Barbados launched its own program to attract people to live and work on the island for up to a year.
 Georgia and Bermuda are also trying to capitalize on the remote workers by launching their own visa programs in 2020.
 As the popularity of such programs grows and countries see the benefits of remote workers, we might see more countries follow the lead.

 Interested in a digital nomad visa?
 You might like the Benefits of dual citizenship

 Barbados joined the list of countries that offer a digital nomad visa with the launch of its 12-month Barbados Welcome Stamp program.
 This remote working visa will allow visitors to say and work remotely on this Caribbean island paradise for up to a year.

 By offering a range of flexible office spaces and the fastest fibre network in the Caribbean, Barbados is hoping to attract people looking for a change of scenery.
 The country also boasts excellent healthcare and good schools, meaning your whole family can relocate there.